 Pursue diligently all significant issues and leads discovered that are determined relevant to the investigation, including any evidence of additional instances of possible research misconduct, and continue the investigation to completion.

-4.08 The Formal Investigation is to be completed within 120 days, including conducting the investigation, preparing the report of findings, providing the draft report for comment and sending the final report to the DO/Provost.
-However, if the RIO determines the investigation will not be completed within this 120-day period, he/she will submit to the DO/Provost a written request for an extension, setting forth the reasons for dely.
-The RIO will ensure that periodic progress reports are filed with the DO/Provost if the request for an extension is granted and directs the filing of such reports.
+4.08 The Formal Investigation is to be completed within 120 days, including conducting the investigation, preparing the report of findings, providing the draft report for comment and sending the final report to the DO.
+However, if the RIO determines the investigation will not be completed within this 120-day period, he/she will submit to the DOa written request for an extension, setting forth the reasons for delay.
+The RIO will ensure that periodic progress reports are filed with the DO if the request for an extension is granted and directs the filing of such reports.

 In order to meet the requirements of this section, all parties have a responsibility to respond in a timely manner.